-Donald Trump Taps Anti-Vaxxer Robert Kennedy Jr. To Helm Vaccination Safety Committee
+Donald Trump Allegedly Taps Anti-Vaxxer Robert Kennedy, Jr. To Helm Vaccination Safety Committee

 — Barb Loe, NVIC (@NVICLoeDown) January 17, 2017

-But Fortune is calling the appointment of Kennedy by Trump as “the bind leading the blind,” and “anti-science.”
+But Fortune is calling the claimed appointment of Kennedy by Trump “the blind leading the blind” and “anti-science,” while Salon describes the bonding between Trump and Kennedy “a relationship made in anti-vax hell.”
 When RFK, Jr. was done meeting at Trump Tower, he told the press that he and Trump spoke at length about what they believe is a connection between vaccines and autism.
 Trump has spoken about his anti-vaccine views, but RFK, Jr. actually wrote a book on the topic, Thimerosal: Let the Science Speak.
 Thimerosal is a mercury-based vaccine preservative that Kennedy believes can cause autism.

 RELATED REPORTS BY INQUISITR